Felipe-carlos/Clickbait_Detection/README.md

 # Model created from scratch:

-The following arkitecture was build using only PyTorch, thanks to this [great repository](https://github.com/hkproj/pytorch-transformer) created by [Hkproj](https://github.com/hkproj)
+The following arkitecture was build using only PyTorch, the code was adapted from this [great repository](https://github.com/hkproj/pytorch-transformer) created by [Hkproj](https://github.com/hkproj)

 ![Transformer encoder](https://github.com/Felipe-carlos/Clickbait_Detection/blob/main/from0/transformer.png)